may have grabbed your attention at the risk of making you think I'm a big fat

 landscapes, cityscapes, people, still lifes, or anything else.

-more landscape painting techniques, check out landscape ebook title TK.
+more landscape painting techniques, check out our landscape painting topics page.
 It is a

 solid resource for artists interested in firming up their technical abilities, and